-Mr. Reuben Burrow, who, by the bye, it must be confessed is very enthusiastic on these subjects, in a paper ^{ &}quot; Almost any trouble and expence would be compensated by the possession of the three copious treatises " on algebra from which Bhascara declares he extracted his Bija Ganita, and which in this part of India are " supposed to be entirely lost."-As.
-Res. vol. iii.
-Mr. Davis " On the Indian Cycle of 60 years."
+Mr. Reuben Burrow, who, by the bye, it must be confessed is very enthutiastic on these subjects, in a paper

 We must not be too fastidious in our belief, because we have not found the works of the teachers of Pythagoras; we have access to the wreck only of their ancient learning; but when we see such traces of a more perfect state of knowledge, when we see that the Hindoo algebra 600 years ago had in the most interesting parts some of the most curious modern European discoveries, and when we see that it was at that time applied to astronomy, we cannot reasonably doubt the originality and the antiquity of mathematical learning among the Hindoos.
 Science in remote times we expect to find within very narrow limits indeed. its history is all we look to in such researches as these.
 Considering this, and comparing the contents of the Hindoo books with what they might have been expected to contain, the result affords matter of the most curious speculation.

 May I be excused for adding a few words about myself.
 If my researches have not been so deep as might have been expected from the opportunities I had in India, let it be remembered that our labours are limited by circumstances.
 It is true I had at one time a copy of the original Bija Ganita, but I do not under. stand Sanscrit, nor had I then any means of getting it explained to me.
 Official avocations often prevented me from bestowing attention on these matters, and from seizing opportunities when they did occur.
-Besides, what is to be expected in this way from a meré amateur, to whom the simplest and most obvious parts only of such subjects are accessible?
+Besides, what is to be expected in this way from a mere amateur, to whom the simplest and most obvious parts only of such subjects are accessible?

 E. S.

 The following account of Ata Allah's Bija Ganita is partly literal translation, partly abstract, and partly my own.

-CTO CTO CTO The literal translation is marked by inverted commas; that part which consists of my own remarks or description will appear by the context, and all the rest is abstract.
+The literal translation is marked by inverted commas; that part which consists of my own remarks or description will appear by the context, and all the rest is abstract.

 I have translated almost all the rules, some of the examples entirely, and in the appendix of the 2d vol. of the As.
-Res. speaks of the Lilavati and Bija Ganita, and of the mathematical knowledge of the Hindoos: He says, he was told by a Pundit, that some time ago there were other treatises of algebra, &c.
+Res. speaks of the Lilavati and Bija Ganita, and of the mathematical knowledge of the Hudoos: He says, he was told by a Pundit, that some time ago there were other treatises of algebra, a.c.
 (See the paper.)

-11 PREFACE.

 others in part; in short, whatever I thought deserving of particular attention, for the sake of giving a distinct idea of the book.

-Perhaps some of the translated parts might as well have been put in an abstract; the truth is, that having made them originally in their present form.
-I have not thought it worth while to alter them.
-The notes are only a few remarks which I thought might be of use to save trouble and to furnish necessary explanation. and raises the black allowed and the second of a second second second second second second second second second B 10 and and the first destrict with a second states where the second states a second state and the second states a the state of the state of the second state of the second state of and the second second and the second second the second second second BIJA GANITA.
+Perhaps some of the translated parts might as well have been put in an abstract; the truth is, that having made them originally in their present form I have not thought it worth while to alter them.

+The notes are only a few remarks which I thought might be of use to save trouble and to furnish necessary explanation.

+B 2

+BIJA GANITA.